piotr-maciag/OeSNN-UAD/README.md

 ## Input Data Format

-The input file should contain three columns: the first one bing series of timestamps, the second one input values to be classified and the third one should contain...
+Each input data file should contain three columns: the first one bing series of timestamps, the second one being real input values to be classified and the third one should contain labels denoting presence or absence of anomaly for each input value.
+The presence of anomaly should be marked by 1, while absence by 0.
+The types of these three columns should be:
+  * timestamp: string,
+  * input value: real (double, float),
+  * anomaly label: Boolean (1 or 0);

+Input data files should not contain column headers.
+Rows in data files should not be numbered.

+Generally you should include your data files in the *Dataset* folder and results will be procuded to the *Results* folder.

 ## Results for Numenta Anomaly Benchmark and Yahoo Anomaly Dataset

 To reproduce the results reported in our paper on Numenta and Yahoo benchmarks you need to include input data files in the folders *Dataset/Numenta* or *Dataset/Yahoo*, respectively.
 Each data file should contain three time series: timestamp, input value and anomaly label.
+Please assure that column headers are not provided in data files.

 For Numenta Anomaly Benchmark it is neccessary to include anomaly labels of input values in each data file as originally only timestamps and input values time series are provided in data files.
 To do that you can either copy anomaly labels column from one of the results file of the anomaly detection algorithms implemented in Numenta benchmark or use file *combined_labels.json* contained in *labels* folder of Numenta benchmark.